mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 * Those irritants (or known as risk factors) are stochastic in nature and is hard to specify a specific dose or quantity at which the neoplastic tissue starts to generate.
 DNA damage by irritants is the most probable cause of neoplastic tissue generation.

-Squamous cell carcinoma is typically found on areas often exposed to the sun, such as the scalp, face and neck, however, it can develop on other parts of the body including the mucous membrane and the genitalia.
+* Squamous cell carcinoma is typically found on areas often exposed to the sun, such as the scalp, face and neck, however, it can develop on other parts of the body including the mucous membrane and the genitalia.

-Although researchers know what causes many cases of squamous cell carcinoma – most notably, excessive exposure to ultraviolet radiation – studies are still underway to determine how this type of cancer develops in parts of the body that are seldom or never exposed to sunlight.
-Past studies show that nearly 95 percent of all non-melanoma skin cancers are the direct result of DNA changes that occur in the skin after cells are damaged by UVA or UVB rays, and scientists continue to investigate the possible causes of the remaining 5 percent.

 Through ongoing studies, researchers are also investigating the exact changes that occur within the body after squamous cells are damaged by UV exposure.
 Currently, with regard to what causes squamous cell carcinoma, medical professionals know that: